miohtama/advanced-fungible/README.md

 * Security primitives to safely interact with tokens on the NEAR sharded blockchain and promises

+* Interfaces has been optimised to reduce the amount of calls between shards

 * A lot of code examples

 Part of Rainbow hackathon: https://gitcoin.co/hackathon/hack-the-rainbow/projects/1497/Advanced-Fungible-Token-Standard-NEP-9000